-Under the Pooling and Servicing Agreement, the Servicer will be permitted to solicit, and may actively solicit, mortgagors to refinance their Mortgage Loans into a new mortgage loan.
-Any such refinancing will generally be required to be in an amount sufficient to pay off the Unpaid Principal Balance (including any deferred principal) of the Mortgage Loan in full and any accrued and unpaid interest thereon.
+Under the Pooling and Servicing Agreement, the Servicer will be permitted to solicit, and may actively solicit, mortgagers to refinance their Mortgage Loans into a new mortgage loan.
 Any such refinancings will increase the rate of prepayments with respect to the Mortgage Loans or may result in the better performing Mortgage Loans being refinanced, leaving the Trust with fewer performing Mortgage Loans, which in each case may adversely affect the yields on the Certificates.
 In addition, a Certificateholder may receive less interest on the Certificates as a result of prepayments on such Mortgage Loans and as a result may experience a lower yield on its investment.